 |Food at home||Eating out|

 |69% of budget||31% of budget|

 Remember your total food cost includes eating out as well as eating at home.
-The more you spend eating out, the less you have to spend on food cooked at home if you are to stick to your grocery budget.
+The more you spend eating out, the less you have to spend on food cooked at home if you are to stick to your monthly budget for groceries.

 UK – £392.68 total food budget for 2 people.
 Broken down as £272.04 for at home eating and £120.64 on eating out.

 US – The thrifty plan food budget for the average couple aged 19-50 is $398.70 a month.
 The USDA figures are based on all meals and snacks being made at home, there is no separate figure for eating out.

 The USDA plans have the average food budget for 2 as follows:

 |Low cost plan||$511.70|